Cohabiting Couples: How to Protect Your Interests

 Not only does this provide clarity for both parties from the outset of the agreement being created, but it also proves valuable where a cohabiting relationship breaks down and parties otherwise dispute their respective shares in a property.
 This is particularly the case where the property is legally owned by one party, but the cohabiting party has made other financial or domestic contributions which they may well feel they have a right to benefit from.
 A cohabitation agreement can avoid this kind of uncertainty by regulating any rights that either party has over the property (both legally and beneficially) and what should happen to the property upon a relationship breaking down.
 Ultimately, having a cohabitation agreement in place and discussing each party’s rights and obligations in relation to the property at the outset of living together can therefore avoid the acrimony, cost and uncertainty of litigation after cohabitation ends.

-If you are planning to, or already, cohabit and feel this is something you should consider, then please do feel free to contact me as I would be happy to discuss matters further with you.
+If you are planning to, or already, cohabit and feel this is something you should consider, then please contact us on 01626 772 441 for assistance.